 - Difficulty swallowing.
 Also called dysphagia, difficulty swallowing tends to get worse as Parkinson’s progresses.
 “This is really scary,” Byers says, as choking on food can become an issue for some patients, and those with advanced Parkinson’s may need a feeding tube to ensure adequate nutrition.
 Drooling, the feeling of having food stuck in the throat, coughing when eating and frequent heartburn or sore throat can all be signs that you’re developing dysphagia.

 - Weight loss.
-As eating becomes more challenging, many people with Parkinson’s may experience unintended weight loss.
+As eating become more challenging, many people with Parkinson’s may experience unintended weight loss.

 What Causes Parkinson’s Disease?

 Parkinson’s is a movement disorder and as such, shares some similarities to cerebral palsy, ataxia and Tourette syndrome.
 These disorders all feature changes in the nervous system that impact how a person moves.
 With Parkinson’s, the exact cause is still unclear, but inadequate dopamine levels in the brain seem to be a primary factor in why the disorder develops.

 Men are more likely to develop Parkinson’s Disease than women, but it can occur in both sexes.
 A 2016 study conducted in France found that men are 50 percent more likely than women to develop Parkinson’s.
 No one is sure why men seem to be at higher risk, but hormonal differences between the sexes may play a role in the disparity.